Snow, Steam And Aurora At Hrífunes Nature Park - The Reykjavik Grapevine

 Published February 18, 2019

-The first snow of the year has just fallen in southern Iceland as we trundle up the country road towards Hrífunes—a wild tract of Icelandic outback located in a picturesque stretch of rolling land between Vík and Kirkjubæjarklaustur.
+The first snow of the year has just fallen in southern Iceland as we trundle up the country road towards Hrífunes.
+Which is a wild tract of Icelandic outback located in a picturesque stretch of rolling land between Vík and Kirkjubæjarklaustur.
 The turning from Route One would be easy to miss, but after ten minutes of winding our way through frozen white fields, we arrive at the gates.
-We receive a warm welcome from Trygve, our host.
+We receive a warm welcome from Tryggvi, our host.
 “You’re here!” he exclaims, looking around at the snow.
 “Yesterday this was all green… you wouldn’t believe it!
 Follow me, I’ll take you to the house.”

-He hops into his jeep and we follow him up the hill past a large sign featuring an Arctic fox logo and into the Hrífunes Nature Park.
+He hops into his jeep and we follow him up the hill.
+We pass a large sign featuring an Arctic fox logo and into the Hrífunes Nature Park.
 Soon, we’re driving a high, rough track with no other buildings in sight.
-To the left we can see a wide, gleaming snowy plain, with the cracked blue ice of the Myrdalsjökull glacier visible in the distance.
+To the left we can see a wide, gleaming snowy plain, with the cracked blue ice of the Mýrdalsjökull glacier visible in the distance.

 Plush bolthole

-The four houses that make up the Hrífunes Nature Park’s accommodation—more will be built in the future in the various valleys over the hills—sit widely spaced apart in a gentle valley facing the glacier.
-Trygve walks us through the house: there’s a sauna, two comfortable bedrooms, and a large, well-appointed kitchen, dining room and lounge area with floor to ceiling windows and views on all sides.
-It’s not so much a creaking country cottage as it is a plush, cosy bolthole.
+The four houses that make up the Hrífunes Nature Park’s accommodation sit widely spaced apart in a gentle valley facing the glacier.
+Tryggvi walks us through the house: there’s a sauna, two comfortable bedrooms, a large fully furnished kitchen, dining room and lounge area with floor to ceiling windows.
+With views on all sides It’s not so much a creaking country cottage as it is a plush, cosy refuge.

 Wood-fired hotpot